A Family Farm Day presented by Whole Foods Market – Saturday, June 18th 2016 10 am to 1 pm

 Thanks to Whole Foods Market for making these Family Farm Days possible!
 A special thanks goes out to our event partner Metro.
 Please visit Metro Pollinators for information on additional pollinator events and resources.

 Our pollinator curriculum was created in partnership with The Xerxes Society, a non-profit organization that protects wildlife through the conservation of invertebrates and their habitat.
 With the farm, orchard and native plant hedgerow as our classroom, staff members and volunteers guide students through the lesson on how pollination works and its role on our farm and in our food supply.

-It has been six years since the US Senate designated a week in June as National Pollinator Week, which marked an important step in addressing the urgent issue of declining pollinator populations.
+It has been seven years since the US Senate designated a week in June as National Pollinator Week, which marked an important step in addressing the urgent issue of declining pollinator populations.
 To learn more about what is happening, and what you can do, visit the Pollinator Partnership website.